-To get a code, you will to have your driving licence number to hand, as well as your National Insurance number and the postcode on your licence.
+To get a code, you will need to have your driving licence number on hand, as well as your National Insurance number and the postcode on your licence.
 Your driving licence number will follow the format of “ABCDE123456AB1AB”.
-The “ABCDE” section will be the start of your surname and the first “AB” will be your initials.
+The “ABCDE” section will be the start of your surname and the first “AB” at the end will be your initials.

 You can also download a pdf version of your licence, which would be worth printing and taking with you when you are hiring a car as a backup, but you will still need a code too.

 To check a DVLA code, you will need to have the last 8 characters of the driving licence, which will follow the format of 123AB1AB, and the check code.
 Then you will need to visit the gov.uk online facility and enter this information.

 Please note that issues could arise for a number of reasons.
 The first reason is that once a code has been checked, it cannot be used again.
 You will need to ask for another code if you want to check the information again at a later date after doing it once before.

 The second reason you could have problems when checking a code is that if it is older than 21 days, you will have to ask the person whose licence you are trying to check to request another code and ensure it is used within the 21-day timeframe.